 If Lovable’s development approach doesn’t address your needs, there are several alternatives to choose from.
 They include Superblocks, Cursor, and Bolt.

-Superblocks is an AI-native app builder for internal tools, and Cursor is an AI code editor that assists you as you write code.
+Superblocks is an enterprise AI platform for building production-grade internal apps with security and governance built in.
+Cursor is an AI code editor that assists you as you write code.
 Bolt is the most similar to Lovable, but it supports both web and mobile apps.

 Before we discuss which one you should choose, here’s how they compare: